steveseguin/social_stream/README.md

 ### Support

-You can find me on discord over at https://discord.vdo.ninja or https://discord.gg/7U4ERn9y , offering free support in channel #chat-overlay-support
+You can find me on discord over at https://discord.vdo.ninja or [https://discord.gg/7U4ERn9y](https://discord.gg/vFU8AuwNf3), offering free support in channel #chat.overlay-support

-Feedback and feature requests are welcomed
+Feedback and feature requests are welcomed.
+Please also make a Github issue if you're not a fan of Discord, but still need to report a bug or feature request.

 ### Icons